distributedlife/ensemble-website/source/views/modules.md

 ### Namespaces

-You probably namespace any roles that you define yourself.
+You namespace any roles that you define yourself.

-`Server`

-vs.

-`AndyGame-Server`
+`Server` vs. `AndyGame-Server`

 ### Examples

 Each plugin has some accompanying boilerplate.
-You have define the role (known as type).
+You have to define the role (known as type).
 You can define your dependencies and supply a function that accepts those dependences.

-require.js inspired the define format.

 #### Returning a function (and how to use dependencies)